ibrsam/ibrsam/README.md

 ## About me

 I'm a computational material scientist and software developer.

-  * Master Student at the Interdisciplinary Center for Advanced Materials Simulations (ICAMS), Bochum, Germany.
+  * Former researcher at Max-Planck Institut für Eisenforchung, Düsseldorf, Germany.
-  * Researcher at Max-Planck Institut für Eisenforchung, Düsseldorf, Germany.
+  * Doctoral Candidate at the Interdisciplinary Center for Advanced Materials Simulations (ICAMS), Bochum, Germany.

 I work on the design of materials based on the quantum and atomistic simulations.